davepinch/pinchy.cc/content/topics/people/i/isaac-newton/isaac-newton.md

 ---
 title: "Isaac Newton"
-also died in london: George Orwell born on: 1643-01-04 died on: 1727-03-31 influenced by: Johannes Kepler person of:
+also died in london: George Orwell born in: England born on: 1643-01-04 died in:
+  - London
+  - England
+died on: 1727-03-31
+influenced by: Johannes Kepler person of: